Orange-OpenSource/ns-O-RAN-flexric/README.md

 1. First, you need to switch to [oie-ric-taap-xapps](https://gitlab.eurecom.fr/mosaic5g/flexric/-/tree/oie-ric-taap-xapps?ref_type=heads) branch in Flexric reprocitory
 2. Navigate to '/path/to/flexric/build/examples/ric/' and then run './nearRT-RIC'.
 3. Navigate to '/path/to/ns-3-mmwave-oran'  and then run './waf --run scratch/scenario-three.cc'
-4. Navigate to '/path/to/flexric./build/examples/xApp/c/ctrl/xapp_rc_handover_ctrl ' .and then run './xapp_rc_handover_ctrl'.
+4. Navigate to '/path/to/flexric/build/examples/xApp/c/ctrl/ ' and then run './xapp_rc_handover_ctrl'.
+5. To enable running xApp triggering from GUI, please copy two scripts from '/path/to/ns-3-mmwave-ora/GUI/FlexRIC xApp GUI trigger' to '/path/to/flexric" and then type "python3 xApp_trigger.py"
-5. Use The RIC-TaaP Studio, following Section 6.4.3, Points 1,2,3,4 and 6 or Grafana dashboard to observe the handover operations.
+6. Use The RIC-TaaP Studio, following Section 6.4.3, Points 1,2,3,4 and 6 or Grafana dashboard to observe the handover operations.
 The output of the handover operation is documented and can be reviewed in detail within this [document.](docs/handover_operation.pdf) .